spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-create-gui-module.md

     link: docs/marketplace/dev/feature-walkthroughs/page.version/marketplace-merchant-portal-core-feature-walkthrough/gui-modules-concept.html
 ---

-This article describes how to create a new GUI module and add it to navigation.
+This document describes how to create a new GUI module and add it to navigation.

 ## Prerequisites